sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 How do I view statistics for a specific campaign?
 {% endanchor %}

-Under Marketing Campaigns in the left hand sidebar, select Campaigns.
+Under **Marketing Campaigns** in the left hand sidebar, select **Campaigns**.
 Find the campaign you want to see stats for in the list and click the action cog on the right.
-Click Stats to view statistics for that specific campaign.
+Click **Stats** to view statistics for that specific campaign.

 {% anchor h3 %}
 Are there more stats available than are shown in the UI?
 {% endanchor %}

 Yes, you can export a CSV of raw stats for any of your campaigns.
 This CSV will include stats like click-through rate, total open rate, spam report rate, and more.
-To learn more about stats from Marketing Campaigns, click here.
+To learn more about stats from Marketing Campaigns, click [here]({{root_url}}/User_Guide/Marketing_Campaigns/Campaigns/index.html#-Campaign-Statistics).